vertex-coder/DorkSint/README.md

 # DorkSint

-_OSINT tool for Dorks search - Yandex, Google, Bing, DuckDuckGo_
+_OSINT tool for Dorks search - Yandex, Google, Bing, DuckDuckGo and more..._

 # 🔻**To install**: